 Archiving and retention features of Office 365 are mainly for specific items.
 You shouldn’t be solely dependent on them since they are not suitable for the backup of the entire Office 365 data.
 However, many professional tools allow complete and accurate Office 365 backup, including mailboxes, public folders, and archive mailboxes and saves them into the user’s preferred output format.
 It acts as a precautionary step which must be taken for the security of all your essential data.
 Also, it supports the all Office 365 backup plans.

 Custom archive and deletion policies in Office 365 helps in the better management of data especially since it is specific to your own organization.
 These Office 365 Archive Policy & Deletion policies can be created by a global administrator and applied using the Exchange admin center and Exchange Management Shell.
 It is a lengthy procedure which involves a lot of steps but for your ease, all those have been discussed in detail above.
-However, if you need a comprehensive backup of Office 365 data, you need a professional Office 365 Backup and Restore tool.
+However, if you need a comprehensive backup of Office 365 data, you need a professional Office 365 mailbox backup software.

 Q - What is the default policy for archive mailbox in Office 365?